orhaniscoding/goconnect/README.md

 │  │                                                      │    │
 │  │  • Desktop application (Windows/macOS/Linux)        │    │
 │  │  • Can be both host and client                      │    │
-│  │  • Modern Discord-like interface                    │    │
+│  │  • Modern user-friendly interface             │    │
 │  │  • Runs in system tray                              │    │
 │  └─────────────────────────────────────────────────────┘    │
 │                            │                                 │